-A classic finding in the study of immediate serial recall of lists of verbal materials is that recall is poorer for lists consisting of phonologically similar items, such as {cad, map, man, cap, mad}, than for lists consisting of phonologically dissimilar items, such as {pit, day, pen, bar, few} (see, e.g., Baddeley, 1966; Conrad, 1964).
-This is known as the phonological similarity effect (PSE), which has come to be viewed as one of the key phenomena characterizing immediate serial recall of verbal lists (e.g., Baddeley, 1992; Baddeley, Gathercole, & Papagno, 1998; Baddeley & Hitch, 1994).
-It also has formed the basis of the theoretical proposal that the verbal shortterm memory component of working memory employs a phonological code (Baddeley, 1986; Baddeley & Hitch, 1974); that is, the PSE constitutes key evidence for positing the very existence of what has come to be known as the phonological loop.
-It is thus a phenomenon of central
+A classic finding in the study of immediate serial recall of lists of verbal materials is that recall is poorer for lists consisting of phonologically similar items such as {cad, map, man, cap, mad} than for lists consisting of phonologically dissimilar items such as {pit, day, pen, bar, few} (e.g., Baddeley, 1966; Conrad, 1964).
+This is known as the phonological similarity effect (PSE); it has come to be viewed as one of the key phenomena characterizing immediate serial recall of verbal lists (e.g., Baddeley, 1992; Baddeley & Hitch, 1994; Baddeley, Gathercole, & Papagno, 1998).
+It also formed the basis of the theoretical proposal that the verbal short-term memory component of working memory employs a phonological code (Baddeley & Hitch, 1974; Baddeley, 1986); that is, the PSE constitutes key evidence for positing the very existence of what has come to be known as the phonological loop.
+It is thus a phenomenon of central importance to the influential working memory model of short-term memory.